lightninglabs/loop/README.md

   specified.
 If not specified, a new wallet address will be generated.

 OPTIONS:
-   --channel value  the 8-byte compact channel ID of the channel to loop out (default: 0) --addr value     the optional address that the looped out funds should be sent to, if left blank the funds will go to lnd's wallet
+   --channel value               the 8-byte compact channel ID of the channel to loop out (default: 0) --addr value                  the optional address that the looped out funds should be sent to, if let blank the funds will go to lnd's wallet
-   --amt value      the amount in satoshis to loop out (default: 0)
+   --amt value                   the amount in satoshis to loop out (default: 0) --conf_target value           the number of blocks from the swap initiation height that the on-chain HTLC should be swept within (default: 6)
+   --max_swap_routing_fee value  the max off-chain swap routing fee in satoshis, if not specified, a default max fee will be used (default: 0)
+   --fast                        Indicate you want to swap immediately, paying potentially a higher fee.
+If not set the swap server might choose to wait up to 30 minutes before publishing the swap HTLC on-chain, to save on its chain fees.
+Not setting this flag therefore might result in a lower swap fee.
 ```

 It's possible to receive more inbound capacity on a particular channel